HBOT at a Clinic vs. Home Hyperbaric Chamber: What's the Difference?

 • Individuals managing fatigue, brain fog, or cognitive decline

-• GLP-1 patients supporting muscle preservation and metabolic health during weight loss
+• GLP-1 members supporting muscle preservation and metabolic health during weight loss

 • Those with specific medical indications (slow wound healing, post-surgery recovery) requiring medical oversight